sheyijojo/aws-bootcamp-cruddur-2023/journal/week2.md

 ##### OTEL - OPEN TELEMETRY
 Configuring OTEL to send to Honeycomb.
-The libs installing our app is opensource.They are from the OTEL project(part of CNCF- Cloud Native Foundations), which runs kubernetes
+The libs installing our app is opensourced.They are from the OTEL project(part of CNCF- Cloud Native Foundations), which runs kubernetes.

 #### Add to the backend environment on docker-compose file
 `cd backend-flask`